 - And More

-We shared lots of information about these options in our recent Virtual Parent Preview.
-Watch the replay to learn how our options for high school students can reduce time and money spent on college, get students ready for the rigors of college coursework and strengthen university applications.
+We shared lots of information about these options in our most recent Parent Preview Nights in early November.
+Thank you to all those who attended to learn how high school students can reduce time and money spent on college, get students ready for the rigors of college coursework, and strengthen university applications.

 Dual Enrollment by the Numbers